skytin1004/airflow/README.md

 ## Principles

-- **Dynamic**: Airflow pipelines are configuration as code (Python), allowing for dynamic pipeline generation.
+- **Dynamic**: Airflow pipelines are configurated as code (Python), allowing for dynamic pipeline generation.
 This allows for writing code that instantiates pipelines dynamically.
 - **Extensible**: Easily define your own operators, executors and extend the library so that it fits the level of abstraction that suits your environment.
 - **Elegant**: Airflow pipelines are lean and explicit.
 Parameterizing your scripts is built into the core of Airflow using the powerful **Jinja** templating engine.
 - **Scalable**: Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.